autopulated/dynamodm/readme.md

 #### static Model fields
 Each model class that is created has static fields:
- * `Model.type`: The name of the schema that was used to create this model (which is the same as value of the built in type field for documents of this model type).
+ * `Model.type`: The name of the schema that was used to create this model (which is the same as the value of the built in type field for documents of this model type).
  * `Model.table`: the table in which this model was created.

 For example: